 "Sometimes you just need a break from people.
 And John definitely needed a break from me," he chuckles.

-Their enormously popular summer residency at Privilege in Ibiza, which closed on 12 September, has sparked hopes of more regular gigs together.
+Their enormously popular summer residency at Privilege in Ibiza, which closes on September 12, has sparked hopes of more regular gigs together.
 But Sasha's not convinced on the idea of another long-term residency like the monthly gig the pair had for years at New York's Twilo until the club's closure in 2001.

 "I think it's really important to leave people wanting more," he says.
 "If they can see you every month, sometimes you can lose the magic a little bit.
 But there are lots of places John and I want to play.
 That room in DC [the pair's gig at Echostage in August] was fantastic.
 I would love to find somewhere in NYC where we could do something similar."